 The history of Jewish people living in Germany is not only related to the brutal World War II.
 In fact, it is very long and closely related.
 What is shown here is this complete process.
 Of course, World War II is a very important part.

-In the appreciation of some buildings, there is no need to think too much, to see too much, or even to find a special commentary.
-When you stand in front of it, you can feel the meaning it expresses, more precisely, the emotions it expresses, and reach emotional resonance.
+For the appreciation of some buildings, you don't need to think too much, don't read too much, or even find a special commentary.
+When you stand in front of it, you can feel the meaning it expresses, more precisely, you can feel the emotion it expresses and achieve emotional resonance.

-The Jewish Museum in Berlin is the largest Jewish Museum in Europe.
-It records the history of Nazi persecution of Jews in Germany.
-It also gives people a profound understanding of this history with exhibits and historical interpretation.
-Germany admires the fact that it can face up to this period of history.
+The Jewish Museum in Berlin is the largest Jewish museum in Europe.
+It records many histories of the German Nazis' persecution of Jews.
+It also allows people to have a deep understanding of this history following the exhibits and historical interpretation, which is very shocking.
+Germany can face this history and admire deeply

 Jeremy_Dodson: I recommended Parliament Building,Berlin Cathedral,Museum Island,Brandenburg Gate,Under the Linden Trees